What is: Akira

 • Merchandise : Various products, from action figures to clothing and accessories.

 Finally, Akira continues to grow, with new fans discovering the work with each generation.
-Its influence is evident in several science fiction and anime productions, consolidating its status as one of the pillars of the genre.
-Akira 's cultural impact is vast, establishing it as a seminal work that continues to inspire and challenge creators and viewers alike.
+Its influence is evident in numerous science fiction and anime productions, cementing its status as a pillar of the genre.
+Furthermore, Akira is vast, establishing it as a seminal work that continues to inspire and challenge both creators and viewers.